jessmchang/thermo-vis/README.md

 # thermo-vis
-Calculates time to heat up based on area, resistance, and voltage of joule heaters.
+An app built with react, that calculates time to heat up based on area, resistance, and voltage of joule heaters.
 Visualizes heating and cooling curves.

+### To run
+npm start